MicroEJ/docs/ApplicationDeveloperGuide/UI/MicroUI/fonts.rst

 Overview
 --------

-..
-Keep this section sync'd with the overview in _section.applicationResources.Fonts

 Fonts are graphical resources that can be accessed with a call to `ej.microui.display.Font.getFont() <https://repository.microej.com/javadoc/microej_5.x/apis/ej/microui/display/Font.html#getFont-java.lang.String->`_.
 Fonts are declared in :ref:`Classpath<chapter.microej.classpath>` ``*.fonts.list`` files (**or** in ``*.fontsext.list`` for an external resource, see :ref:`chapter.microej.applicationResources`).